 The frame is incredibly lightweight, but this smaller form also limits the technological capabilities of the glasses.
 The battery life is only 30 minutes (the case holds up to 4 charges).
 There is no digital display within the lens itself, but wearers of this device will be able to see augmented reality elements in their environment, a lot like the popular app Pokemon Go.

 Lenovo ThinkReality A3

-Lenovo ThinkReality A3 smart glasses have been created for the purpose of working professionals (financial services professionals in particular) so that one can view up to 5 virtual displays and increase productivity.
+Lenovo ThinkReality A3 smart glasses have been created especially for working professionals (financial services professionals in particular).
+These glasses allow the wearer to view up to 5 virtual displays at once, helping to increase productivity.

 What are the most advanced smart glasses?